kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.4.md

 | University of Waterloo |
 --------------------------
 ```
+We support storing structs as node properties for now.
+For example you can create: `CREATE NODE TABLE Foo(name STRING, exStruct STRUCT(x INT16, y STRUCT(z INT64, w STRING)), PRIMARY KEY (name))`.
+We will support storing structs on relationships soon.
+As shown in the `CREATE NODE` example above, you can store arbitrarily
+nested structs, e.g., structs that contain structs as a field, on nodes.
+One missing feature we have for now is storing and processing a `LIST<STRUCT>` composite type.

 **Note**: Updating `STRUCT` column with update statement is not supported in this release but will come soon.